Supervised and Unsupervised Learning in R Programming

 - Independent Component Analysis

 Let’s implement one of the very popular Unsupervised Learning i.e K-means clustering in R programming.
-K means clustering in R Programming is an Unsupervised Non-linear algorithm that cluster data based on similarity or similar groups.
+K means clustering in R Programming is an Unsupervised Non-linear algorithm that clusters data based on similarity or similar groups.
 It seeks to partition the observations into a pre-specified number of clusters.
 Segmentation of data takes place to assign each training example to a segment called a cluster.
 In the unsupervised algorithm, high reliance on raw data is given with large expenditure on manual review for review of relevance is given.
 It is used in a variety of fields like Banking, healthcare, retail, Media, etc.

 - Model kmeans_re: